Chrysler creates vehicle safety office, puts veteran in charge

-The move comes as U.S. automakers are under increased scrutiny over safety issues, and after Chrysler's cross-town rival, General Motors Co (GM.N), established a similar office earlier this year.
+The move comes as U.S. automakers are under increased scrutiny over safety issues, and after Chrysler's cross-town rival, General Motors Co, established a similar office earlier this year.

 "This action will help intensify the company's continuing commitment to vehicle safety and regulatory compliance," Chrysler said in a statement.